Applied-Materials-Technology/dalmatian-trainer/2d_dic_lab.md

 # 2D DIC Training Laboratory
 ## Basic Camera Setup and Analysis
-The first part of this assignment is focused on the basics of setting up a simple 2D DIC experiment and analysing various characteristics of the DIC measurement system.
+The first part of this assignment is designed to teach you the basics of setting up a simple 2D DIC experiment and analysing various characteristics of the DIC measurement system.
 You will use a speckle pattern target and a translation stage to evaluate the camera and measurement performance.
 You will present your results as a power point presentation.
 Where you see the term ‘QU’ you will need to report the answer in your power point.
 The start of the powerpoint should include a basic explanation of how DIC works targeted at your peers.

-**Equipment Required**: capture computer, camera, fixed focal length lens, micro-meter translation stage, speckle pattern target, mounting rail.
+**Equipment Required**:
+1. Capture computer
+    - MatchID Grabber and MatchID 2D installed
+2. Camera
+    - [Manta G504b](https://cdn.alliedvision.com/fileadmin/pdf/en/Manta_G-504_DataSheet_en.pdf) will be used in this exercise.
+3. Fixed focal length lens
+    - [Nikon 50mm](https://download.nikonimglib.com/archive5/GZvJ600Lu5bw05NP3XT80zV8sU54/AFS50_1.8G_CH%28K6_DL%2906.pdf) fixed focal length or [Sigma 105mm](https://www.sigmaphoto.com/amfile/file/download/file/367/product/28637/) fixed focal length will be used for this exercise.
+4. Micro-meter translation stage
+5. Speckle pattern target
+6. Mounting rail
+7. Light source

 **General Setup**:
-1. Mount the camera to the rigid rail using the screw mount provided
+1. Mount the camera to the rigid rail using the screw mount provided.
 2. Connect the power cable and ethernet cables to the camera, plug these into the power board and ethernet port on the computer respectively
     - Make sure the lights on the back of the camera ethernet port are flashing to indicate the camera is communicating with the computer
-3. Remove the lens caps from the camera and screw in the C to F mount adapter
+3. Remove the lens caps from the camera and screw in the C to F mount adapter.
 4. Align the red dot on the lens to the red dot on the F mount adapter and connect the lens by twisting until you hear and/or feel a click
 5. Open the MatchID grabber, the camera ‘Manta G504b’ should be listed, select it and press the continue icon.
 6. You should now have a display showing you what the camera is seeing, if the image is dark try opening the aperture and/or increasing the exposure time